Leozbroca/PayPal-FrontEnd/README.md

 -Final message at the end of the transaction <br/>

 ## What doesn't work:
-- the editable fiels doesn't send the information to the API
+-The editable fiels doesn't send the information to the API

 ## Tecnologias
 - React Js <br/>